Former 'Ex-Gay' Leaders Denounce 'Conversion Therapy' In A New Documentary

 Pray Away focuses on former leaders of Exodus International, which was one of the nation's largest conversion therapy networks before it disbanded in 2013.

-One of the main subjects in the film is former Exodus executive vice president Randy Thomas.
-He rose through the ranks of the organization, starting as a local leader and moving up to lobbying on behalf of the organization for anti-LGBTQ+ legislation nationwide.
+One of the main subjects in the film is Randy Thomas, former Exodus executive vice president.
+He rose through the ranks of the organization, starting as a local leader and moving up to lobbying on behalf of the group for anti-LGBTQ+ legislation nationwide.

 It wasn't until the suicide of his friend, who was also part of the "ex-gay" movement, that he reevaluated everything.